nimrods8/KITCTF-CTF-2022/README.md

 - Receive the introduction packets with the File Descriptor (which is always 5 for the server)
 - Send shellcode data
 - The shellcode would read one character at a time from the open File Descriptor, using the `read` syscall and wait for a single character from the client
-- The shellcode would them compare the character read from `flag.txt` to the one received from the client.
-If they are the same, terminate the process, if not, wait for the next character from the client
+- The shellcode would then compare the character read from the `flag.txt` file to the one received from the client.
+If they are the same, terminate the process (thus, sending a FIN packet to the client), if not, wait for the next character from the client
 - The client would be checking if FIN was received from the server.
 If FIN is received, the client stops and the last character sent is (usually) the flag's character.
 - Continue doing this until all flag.txt characters are discovered.